 The Anglo-French attack was to break the German lines and achieve a breakthrough that would allow the allies to drive a wedge between the Germans armies in France.
-The British after a five-day bombardment were to launch a massive infantry assault, once the Germans had fled from their trenches, the British cavalry would push forward and seize key objectives such as railroads and bridges in the Somme.
-However, the British had failed to understand the nature of the German defences on the Somme.
-They had added a third line of defence, had established a telephone system and had dug even more trenches.
-The German defences did have some deficiencies but they proved to be formidable.
-The British underestimated the German defences and this was to prove costly during the coming battles.
+The British after a five-day bombardment was to launch a massive infantry assault; once the Germans had fled from their trenches, the British cavalry would push forward and seize key objectives such as railroads and bridges in the Somme.
+However, the British had failed to understand the nature of the German defenses on the Somme.
+They had added a third line of defense, had established a telephone system and had dug even more trenches.
+The German defenses did have some deficiencies, but they proved to be formidable.
+The British underestimated the German defenses, and this was to prove costly during the coming battles.

 Battles Tactics of the Somme

 New military technologies were also employed at the battle of the Somme.
-The British intended using aeroplanes and tanks in a major battle for the first time..
+The British intended using airplanes and tanks in a major battle for the first time..
 They gave the British more capabilities.
-The tanks could be sued to punch through the German lines and the aeroplanes could gather intelligence on the movements of German troops.
-However, the British High Command was to fail to use these new weapons in an effective way.
+The tanks could be sued to punch through the German lines, and the airplanes could gather intelligence on the movements of German troops.
+However, the British High Command was to fail to use these new weapons effectively.
 The planners at the Somme also expected the infantry to make spectacular gains.
 The common soldier or ‘Tommy’ was expected to take trenches using only his gun, bayonet and grenades.
-The British High Command was simply expecting too much of their soldiers, especially given the heavy and sophisticated German defences.
+The British High Command was simply expecting too much of their soldiers, especially given the heavy and sophisticated German defenses.
 The inability of the British to properly employ and coordinate their forces and their unrealistic expectations was to cost many soldiers their lives and to limit the advances made during the offensive..

 The Battles of the Somme

-The French did achieve some significant results and they ejected large elements of the German 2nd Army from their positions south of the Somme.
-The British in total only made very limited gains at a huge cost.
-It was clear after the first day that the British had not achieved tactical surprise and that the German defences were stronger than expected.
+The French did achieve some significant results, and they ejected large elements of the German 2nd Army from their positions south of the Somme.
+The British in total only made minimal gains at a considerable cost.
+It was clear after the first day that the British had not achieved tactical surprise and that the German defenses were stronger than expected.
 However, the British and the French High Command continued with the offensive.
 The Somme offensive was to become a series of set pitched battles mainly between the British and the French.
 Historians had identified some thirteen significant battles between the Anglo-French armies and the Germans during the Somme offensive.
-The British were on the offensive all through the summer and the early autumn.
+The British were on the attack all through the summer and the early autumn.

 Outcome of the Somme

 The planning for the Somme offensive was rushed.
 Haig had only been in his role since the previous December.
 He wanted the British army to attack further north but political considerations meant that he had to heed the opinions of the French.
-The planning was also rushed as the British needed to come to the aid of the French at Verdun and also to attack during the Russian offensive.
+The planning was accelerated because the British needed to come to the aid of the French at Verdun.
+Additionally, the British wanted to corrodinate their attack with Russia during their offensive.
 This meant that there was a failure to coordinate the British units effectively.
 Many have argued that the Somme offensive would have had a better chance of success if it had not been rushed.
 However, it was not only rushed planning that was a problem.

-Furthermore, the Germans although they had far fewer guns had them organised in a very effective way in so-called ‘barrage sectors’ and this allowed them to inflict devastating casualties at the Somme.
-This was not expected and that meant that the Allies did not achieve the breakthrough that they expected.
+Furthermore, the Germans, although they had far fewer guns, had them organized in a very effective way in so-called ‘barrage sectors’ and this allowed them to inflict devastating casualties at the Somme.
+This was not expected, and that meant that the Allies did not achieve the breakthrough that they hoped.
 Then the German soldiers during the battle had been better prepared for example they did not find themselves loaded down with equipment like the British who had to carry almost eight pounds into battle.
 Furthermore, German units proved to be more flexible and could respond better to the dynamic battlefield situation.
-For example, the Germans proved to be able to adapt to the threat posed by the tanks and they found ways to disable and neutralise them.
+For example, the Germans proved to be able to adapt to the threat posed by the tanks and they found ways to disable and neutralize them.